medic17/octokit.net/docs/issues.md

 # Working with Issues

-There's three typical operations you have available when working with issues - viewing, creating or editing issues.
+There are three typical operations you have available when working with issues - viewing, creating or editing issues.

 ### Get All